Phase-Rotated Altermagnets as Chern Valves for Topological Transport

 In the phase-rotated AM$\mid$TI$\mid$AM junction, transport within the interfacial gap is carried by one-dimensional chiral channels that appear whenever the angular masses have opposite sign, $m_L(\theta)m_R(\theta)<0$.
 For fixed $(\mu,\Delta\varphi)$, let $N_{\mathrm{ch}}(\mu,\Delta\varphi)$ be the number of such channels.
 The two-terminal conductance in the Landauer picture reads

 where $\mathcal{T}_i$ is the transmission of channel $i$.
 In the clean, low-temperature limit and for well-matched contacts we have $\mathcal{T}_i\!\to\!1$, hence

 As the relative crystalline phase $\Delta\varphi$ is tuned, the set of angles $\theta$ that satisfy $m_L(\theta)m_R(\theta)<0$ changes discretely: each creation/annihilation of a Chern-active sector adds/removes one chiral mode, producing conductance steps of height $\Delta G=e^2/h$.
 No additional factor of two appears because each chiral channel is singly degenerate (the exchange-induced gap on the TI surface breaks Kramers degeneracy and lifts spin doubling).
 At finite temperature or with moderate disorder, $\mathcal{T}_i<1$ and the plateaus acquire a slight slope, but their spacing in units of $e^2/h$ remains set by $N_{\mathrm{ch}}$.
 Consequently, two-terminal conductance measurements should reveal discrete plateaus separated by $e^2/h$ as the relative crystalline phase is tuned through strain, in accordance with Eqs.~\eqref{eq:Landauer_G}–\eqref{eq:quantized_G}.
 Simultaneous thermoelectric characterization using standard micro-heater and thermometer geometries can detect the predicted sign inversion of $\alpha_{xy}$.
 The absence of net magnetization eliminates parasitic Hall offsets and stray-field effects, allowing the geometric nature of the switching to be isolated unambiguously.
 The channel-switching energy scale of order $1~\mathrm{meV}$ implies operational temperatures up to $\sim 15~\mathrm{K}$ (consistent with $k_{\mathrm{B}}T \lesssim 1~\mathrm{meV}$), accessible with standard cryogenic setups.
 Reversible piezoelectric actuation enables dynamic tuning rates in the microsecond range, making the device suitable for low-power, symmetry-controlled topological logic elements.
+Although we have illustrated the Chern-valve mechanism using $C_2$/$C_4$ altermagnets, the construction is not restricted to these symmetries.
+For a $C_6$ altermagnet the angular mass would acquire an additional harmonic of the form $m_6\cos[6(\theta-\varphi)]$, leading to six positive and six negative lobes of $m(\theta;\varphi)$ around the Fermi contour.
+A finite phase offset $\Delta\varphi$ between two such contacts still produces angular sectors where $m_L(\theta)m_R(\theta)<0$ and thus hosts chiral interface channels; only the number and angular width of the Chern-active sectors change compared to the $C_2$/$C_4$ case.
+A quantitative analysis of $N_{\mathrm{ch}}(\Delta\varphi)$ for concrete $C_6$ altermagnets is left for future work, but the symmetry considerations that underlie the Chern-valve mechanism apply equally to recently identified hexagonal altermagnets Several practical limitations merit explicit discussion.
+First, our minimal Dirac model assumes sharp interfaces and an angular mass containing only the leading $C_2$/$C_4$ harmonics.
+In this description the robustness of the Chern-valve plateaus is controlled primarily by the sign structure of $m(\theta)$ and by the presence of an interfacial gap, rather than by a fine tuning of individual harmonic amplitudes.
+In a real device, symmetry-breaking distortions, including higher-order harmonics ($m_6$, $m_8$, $\dots$), interface roughness, interdiffusion and intermixing at the AM$\mid$TI boundaries will inevitably introduce scattering and distort the Berry-curvature texture.
+Moderate distortions of this kind deform the angular regions where $m_L(\theta)m_R(\theta)<0$, broadening the switching transitions in the phase diagram of Fig.~1(e) and reducing the transmission of individual channels ($0<\mathcal{T}_i<1$), so that the plateaus become slightly rounded while their spacing in units of $e^2/h$ remains fixed by the integer channel count $N_{\mathrm{ch}}$.
+A fully microscopic treatment of strong disorder in the AM and TI regions, including explicit band-structure or scattering-matrix calculations, lies beyond the present scope but would be highly valuable for device-level optimisation.